Frequently Asked Questions

 What kind of patients have joined the practice?

 We have a variety of people in the practice.
 Some are in their 30’s, relatively healthy, but very busy with work and family obligations.
 They require better service than they are able to receive in a traditional office or clinic.
-Others are of Medicare age and have highly complex medical problems.
+Others are of Medicare age and want services that are excluded from the Medicare program.
 Some patients are very health-conscious.
 They read medical information on the internet or elsewhere and want to be able to discuss it with their physician in an unhurried fashion.
 Some patients have relatively straightforward problems but never seem to find a doctor who will listen to them.
 You can see information about our patient demographics here.

 How is after hours care handled?

 We have a team of physicians that handle after hours emergency calls.
 If you have an urgent issue that can’t wait until the morning, call the main office number to be connected to our answering service.

 What is the next step if I wish to join the practice?